-Professional and consulting fees for the three-month period ended November 30, 2022, consisted primarily of expenses of a legal and accounting nature, as well as audit, business development and management expenses.
-The \$49,853 increase over the previous period is due to legal, accounting and professional fees.
-This increase was offset by a decline in the Company's business development and consulting fees.
+Professional and consulting fees for the three-month period ended February 28, 2023, consisted primarily of expenses of a legal and accounting nature, as well as audit, business development and management expenses.
+The \$19,130 decrease over the previous period is due to legal, consulting fees offset by an increase in the Company's business development fees.